The more you travel, the more you realise there’s so much of the world still to discover.

 “It’s a 30-minute boat ride from Bali, and it’s equally if not more beautiful but with virtually no one on it.

-Niamh Walsh, Chief Editor of travel package agency HolidayPirates, believes the trend will be "looking north" for travel in 2018.
+Niamh Walsh, Chief Editor of travel search platform HolidayPirates, believes the trend will be “looking north” for travel in 2018.

 “Whether it’s heading to Iceland to see the Northern Lights, Norway to see the Fjords, or simply a visit to Santa in Lapland, people are definitely eschewing the normal, sunny holiday destinations in favour of something more out-of-the-box,” Walsh said.